Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libidn2/README.md

 ### Version 2.3.4 from CPE 22.12 on

-  * Trivial port of the 3.4.2 EasyConfig.
+  * Trivial port of the 2.3.2 EasyConfig.

+### Version 2.3.7 from LUMI/23.12 on

+  * Trivial port of the 2.3.4 EasycConfig for LUMI/23.09, but added license information to the installation.

+  * Needed to upgrade to this version for compatibility with CCE 17.